What to Expect on a Rainbow Mountain Tour

 What to look for in a good package?

-While in Cusco, Plaza de Armas is the place to go to inquire about booking a day trip tour.
+While in Cusco, Plaza de Armas is where you can inquire about booking a day trip tour.
 There are a lot of vendors in Plaza de Armas selling a variety of excursions.
-A friend of mine recently visited Rainbow Mountain and spoke to multiple vendors and finally settled on one that cost 80 soles (25 USD), which she said was the cheapest she got asking around.
+A friend recently visited Rainbow Mountain, spoke to multiple vendors, and finally settled on one that cost 80 soles (25 USD), which she said was the cheapest she got asking around.
 We didn’t have the time to shop around for tours, but we serendipitously found Wayna Peru Expeditions.
 Their Rainbow Mountain day trip was 90 soles ($27) and included the following:

-• Mini-bus with 12 other passengers- The size of the bus is something you should inquire about.
+- Minibus with 12 other passengers- The size of the bus is something you should inquire about.
 The road to Rainbow Mountain is very bumpy and narrow.
-It’s not the type of roads you want to travel in a big bus on.
+It’s not the road you want to travel in a big bus.

-What wasn’t included in the package was the 10 soles (3 USD) admission to Rainbow mountain.
+What wasn’t included in the package was the ten soles (3 USD) admission to Rainbow Mountain.

 What to pack for Rainbow Mountain?